ngiambla/libmem/README.md

 This library doesn't use off-chip memory.
 It strings together a bunch of BRAMs and uses this as a heap.

+This library is associated with this publication: Nicholas Giamblanco and Jason Anderson.
+A Dynamic Memory Allocation Library for High-Level Synthesis.
+In 2019 29th International Conference on Field Programmable Logic and Applications (FPL).
+IEEE, 2019

 ### Author